CodeforSouth/OpenDataDay2017/README.md

 ## Presentation Information

 - Length: 5 mins
-* This should cover:
-- What’s the problem you’re looking to solve
-- What was available to you to help solve it
-- Solution, or steps taken towards the solution
-- Biggest thing you learned in your group-- can be climate or data-gathering related
-- Next steps

 - [:computer: Please copy and paste into your own presentation](https://docs.google.com/presentation/d/1IKsq7ibQmzMiYRsv_AFuXrhgaLqNDfM-bFfxpRSY-aE/edit?usp=sharing)

 ## Wondering how to propose or discuss your project ideas?